-Just as any other country, Japan has its own peculiarities.
+Just like any other country, Japan has its own peculiarities.
 If you already have working experience, the work culture can be especially shocking.
 If you are a student, campus life can be different from what you have seen in anime or dramas.
 Not being aware in advance of how reality will welcome you can put a damper on your excitement.

-It is fundamental to dedicate some time to preparation when you are going to immerse yourself in another culture.
+It is fundamental to dedicate some time to prepare when you are going to immerse yourself in another culture.
 For those who are already in Japan and for those coming soon, we have prepared a summary of tips that will help you to be prepared for your first day at school or work!

-New life in Japan: what are you forgetting to prepare?
+Starting a new life in Japan: what are you forgetting to prepare?

 There are so many things to prepare before starting a new job or school, so it is easy to forget some details.
 We made a list of topics that are easily forgotten, with some tips for how to get them done in time.

-Double checking social rules and typical customs
+Double-checking social rules and typical customs

-Whether you are used to the Japanese customs or not, it is nice to take some time to reflect whether or not they apply to your situation or not.
+Whether you are used to Japanese customs or not, it is nice to take some time to reflect on whether or not they apply to your situation or not.
 Some companies are very strict about following Japanese culture, but others are hiring you expecting that you do not follow the whole protocol.
 As for schools, if you are taking a course in English, it is likely that most rules will be more international than if you were joining, let’s say, a Japanese History course lectured in Japanese.

 In any case, you will probably need to be prepared for:

 It really does not matter where in Japan you are, if you are joining a group, someone will ask you for a “jiko shoukai” (self-introduction).
 You can stick to the basics name-country-hobby, but most people try to add something with more impact.
-This will help them be remembered, and can become a conversation starter.
+This will help them be remembered and can become a conversation starter.

 This depends on what kind of environment you are in, but generally speaking, you should be quite energetic when greeting people on your first day at school or work.

 Just enter the room saying a loud and clear “GOOD MORNING” and that should be enough.
 At work, some traditional companies believe it is polite to ask your boss if there is anything else you can help with before leaving.
-Hopefully your boss will say “no,” and then you are free to go.
+Hopefully, your boss will say “no,” and then you are free to go.
 In any case, shout an “otsukaresama deshita” before leaving the office, to let everyone know you are done for the day.

 - Drinking communication